fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 ## A Word of Caution

-The build script is not sandboxed; it runs with user priveledges and it is an arbitrary script.
+The build script is not sandboxed; it runs with user priveleges and it is an arbitrary script.
 We plan to address this by creating a restricted sandbox language for package build scripts.